upn3xt/chrono/journal/JOURNAL.md

 ## When your logic is totally correct but your program still fails to retrieve the corrent result \ ò * ó / ¹¹

 Posted up like this <_| õ - õ |_>  --> (Tf am I supposed to do if the logic is right but the result aint right)

+## Switches are the solution, really

+Once they caused me problems, but now they worked as the solution